 In general, from the charts above, we can notice that transportation is one of the most discussed topics on Twitter in the analysed countries.
 This may be related to the early social distancing policies imposed by some governments, or the mobility restrictions put into effect in the countries most affected by COVID-19.
 Moreover, COVID-19 itself starts to make its way into people's speeches at this very early stage of the pandemic.
+Let's compare Twitter results with the visits the same topics received on Wikipedia.

 Covid attention is higher on Twitter than on Wikipedia